docker/docs/prior-release-notes.md

 ## Commercially Supported Docker Engine

-This section of the archived release notes pertains to issues, fixes, and new features regarding the commercially supported Docker engine.
+This section of the archived release notes pertains to issues, fixes, and new features regarding the commercially supported Docker Engine.

 ### CS Docker Engine 1.6.2-cs7
 (12 October 2015)